 COMPLETING THE MILEAGE SETUP STEPS IN PART 3

-This opens a form for entering your mileage as you see here.
+This is the form for entering your mileage.

 PART 2 - MANAGING MILEAGE